JiejunShi/lab/content/authors/zhibo-wang/_index.md

       year: 2024
 email: ""
 user_groups:
-  - Undergraduate Students
+  - Alumni
 highlight_name: true
 ---
 **Zhibo Wang (王智博)** is an undergraduate at the School of Life Science and Technology in Tongji University.
-His research focuses on the XXX